IvetteMcDermott/SebsStoreToys/README.md

 ## **Content**
 <br>

-For this proyect I had take all the wares from Amazon App.
+For this project I had take all the wares from Amazon App.<br>
-The news has been take from the following blogs:
+The news has been taken from the following blogs:

 [GamesHub](https://www.gameshub.com/news/features/all-the-big-video-game-events-in-2023-37270/)